jrjennings/Audacity/README.md

 # Audacity
 ## a Robo-Magellan variant of the Sawppy rover

-Build a variant of the Sawppy Rover using the same basic chassis as the original build by Rodger Cheng see: https://github.com/Roger-random/Sawppy_Rover in order to compete in the Seattle Robotics Society Robo-Magellan see: https://robothon.org/rules-robo-magellan/
+Build a variant of the Sawppy Rover using the same basic chassis as the original build by Rodger Cheng<sup>1</sup> in order to compete in the Seattle Robotics Society Robo-Magellan<sup>2</sup>.

 Make the following modifications to original design: